Frequently Asked Questions #

 .zshrc is managed by chezmoi and I edit

 ~/.zshrc without using

 chezmoi edit, what happens?

-chezmoi apply.
-Until you
+Until you run

 chezmoi apply your modified